xyproto/orbiton/README.md

 * Some letters can not be typed in.
 Like `æ`.
 * May take a line number as the second argument, with an optional `+` prefix.
 * The text will be red if a loaded file can only be read and not written.
+* The terminal needs to be resized to show the second half of lines that are longer than the terminal width.

 ## Animated spinner

 When loading large files, an animated spinner will appear.
 The loading operation can be stopped at any time by pressing `esc`, `q` or `ctrl-q`.

 ![progress](img/progress.gif)

-## Known bugs

-* Sometimes, pressing return rapidly twice in a row makes the cursor jump up.
-* After resizing the terminal, the scrolling may stop working and everything may be displayed wrong.
-* Lines that are longer than the terminal width are not displayed correctly, and the cursor will not move to the end of them.

 ## Hotkeys